-ANIMAL SCIENCE I Fall/Elective 3 NIACC Credits/1 STA credit This course is designed to provide students a general overview of the livestock industry.
+Fall/Elective ANIMAL SCIENCE 1 Credit/ 3 NIACC Credits This course is designed to provide students a general overview of the livestock industry.
 It identifies the ways in which domestic animals serve the basic needs of humans for food, fiber, shelter, protection, fuel and emotional well-being.
 Students will develop an understanding of and be able to apply the basic principles of animal selection, breeding, genetics, feeding, health, and husbandry practices.
-As a student, you will become familiar with the economic and social issues that confront the livestock industry.
-This class meets the requirements for NIACC concurrent enrollment, and transfers to Iowa State University as Animal Science 114.